faith-muendi/SOC-Alert-Triage-Playbook/README.md

 # SOC-Alert-Triage-Playbook

-This repository contains documented SOC alert investigations simulating real-world security operations center (SOC) workflows.
-Each case demonstrates alert triage, log analysis, IOC identification, MITRE ATT&CK mapping, and incident reporting.
+# SOC Alert Triage Playbook

+## Overview
+This repository contains a practical **SOC Alert Triage Playbook** designed to simulate real-world Security Operations Center (SOC) workflows.
+It documents how security alerts are **identified, analyzed, validated, and escalated** by SOC analysts.

+The playbook is structured to reflect **Tier 1 and Tier 2 SOC responsibilities**, focusing on consistency, accuracy, and reduced false positives.

+---

-## Skills Demonstrated
+## Objectives
-- SIEM alert triage
+- Provide a structured approach to alert triage
-- Log correlation
-- Threat identification
+- Demonstrate real SOC investigation workflows
+- Reduce false positives through systematic analysis
-- MITRE ATT&CK mapping
+- Map alerts to MITRE ATT&CK techniques
-- Incident documentation

-## Tools & Concepts
-Elastic SIEM, Sysmon, Windows Event Logs, MITRE ATT&CK
+- Serve as a reference for SOC analysts and blue team practitioners

+---

-## Author
+## Repository Structure
-Faith Muendi – SOC Analyst